Search this Site:

 • Metacognition

-The programme takes place online, with one session at Bentley Wood High School
+The programme has six sessions and takes place online with one session at Bentley Wood High School.

 3. Developing an Adaptive and Ambitious Curriculum for Students with SEND

-The programme aims to equip staff with the specialist knowledge and tricks that can be used inside and outside of the classroom to support both beginner and advanced EAL learners.
+This programme equips staff with the specialist knowledge and strategies that can be used inside and outside of the classroom to support both beginner and advanced EAL students.

 • Introduction to EAL